Can Coffee Make You Sick?

 The way your digestive system interacts with caffeine varies from person-to-person.
-Caffeine and acids are the main factors coffee can cause some discomfort to your digestive system.
+Caffeine and acids are the main factors in coffee that can cause some discomfort to your digestive system.

 Replacing breakfast with coffee is never a good idea—even when you're in a rush.
 While it may seem like the most logical idea to get your caffeine fix, it may make you feel worse.